Minkov/pb-interactive-python/EN/03-Conditional-Statements-Advanced/05-Homework.md

 [task-description]
 Write a program to apply an operator for given two numbers:

-* Read two real numbers and math operator from the console
+* Read two integers and math operator from the console
 * The math operator could be: "+", "-", "/", "%" and "*"
 * The output should be in the following format: "\{N1\} \{operator\} \{N2\} = \{result\}"